Secondary English Education

-Teacher Education majors in their senior year have the opportunity to complete a one-year, paid student teaching internship with Stephens County School District.
-In this program, students are the teacher of record and have their own class/set of students.
-Because we believe secondary education teaching is a calling, the Teacher Education Department seeks to cultivate a uniquely Christian learning community through coursework with in-field experiences, a yearlong clinical practice, and faculty support of candidates in their pursuit of truth with godly character for service in public, private and international schools teaching at the secondary level.
+Because we believe secondary education teaching is a calling, the Teacher Education Department seeks to cultivate a uniquely Christian online learning community through coursework and faculty support of candidates in their pursuit of truth with godly character for service in public, private and international schools teaching at the secondary level.

 “TFC has an amazing reputation in our community; these teachers are known for their quality, and that comes from the base that we provide at TFC with the curriculum and the support that we give our students.”

 The Secondary Education major is a 127 hour program that includes 54 hours of general education courses (including 15 hours of Bible & Theology), 9 hours of open electives, and 64 hours in Education-specific courses (24 of which are English Education specific).